bb515/probit/README.md

 probit
 ======

 Please do not distribute this private repository.
+This is WIP until release - so some functionality may be temporarily broken and poorly documented.

 probit, is an open-source and high-performance python package for solving ordinal regression problems with Gaussian Processes.
 It is implemented in [Python](https://www.python.org/).